 Additionally, we recommend you work on the 12 required SIMPLE case requirements.
 The SIMPLE cases are designed to enhance your experience while on the Medicine Clerkship.
 This must be completed by the end of your inpatient rotation with medicine.

 Primary care internal medicine

-The core of the IM training experience during WRITE is working with a primary care internist.
+The core of the IM training experience during WRITE is working with a primary care physician, preferably an internist.
 A WRITE student who spends one day per week working with a primary internist during their entire WRITE block will have a good opportunity to meet the educational goals for the primary care portion of the clerkship.
 Alternatively, 4 - 5 weeks full-time in an internist’s office would also satisfy this clerkship requirement.

 We also hope students will have an opportunity to work with adult and geriatric patients in other settings, particularly by taking advantage of the opportunity WRITE offers to follow patients they meet in clinic.
 Seeing those patients in the hospital, making nursing home and home visits, and visiting subspecialists with patients can all be very high-yield.
 Students may also benefit from working directly with subspecialists, hospitalists, or in emergency department settings but this does not meet the core requirement for primary care internal medicine.